-The Diocese of Brooklyn moved swiftly to remove Father Hughes from the parish and appoint a temporary administrator, Father Rev. Wladyslaw Kubrak, who is currently the parochial vicar for St. Pancras.
-This assignment became effective on July 29 and will remain until a further determination can be made in regard to naming a new pastor, officials said.
+The Diocese of Brooklyn moved swiftly to remove Father Hughes from the parish and appoint a temporary administrator, Father Wladyslaw Kubrak.
+Father Kubrak had been serving as the parochial vicar for St. Pancras.
+The new assignment became effective on July 29 and will remain until a further determination can be made in regard to naming a new pastor, officials said.

 The diocese plans to reach out to parishioners of St. Pancras to provide pastoral care in the wake of the shattering news about their former pastor.

 “Our first responsibility is to our people.
 Outreach will be provided to the parishioners with the hope of providing them with pastoral care, which is what we do.
 We will take into account the necessary safety precautions during this pandemic,” the diocese said in a statement.

 As the news was sinking in at St. Pancras the day after Father Hughes’ arrest, Father Kubrak sought to calm parishioners.

 “I encourage my brothers and sisters, in other words, our parishioners, to pray and to trust in God.
 That is exactly what it is about,” he told Currents News.

 Father Kubrak explained that in the hardest times, the faithful should turn to Jesus Christ for guidance and face these difficulties head-on.
 He added that parishioners must “pick up their own cross and face everything that is going on.”